 Bitcoins are legal in many jurisdictions depending on what purposes they are using for.
 In Turkey on November 25, 2013 Turkish Banking Regulation and Supervision Agency published a press release by indicating that; bitcoins known as virtual money unit has no guarantees for its collateral and which is not issued by any official or private institution, is not considered as electronic money within the scope of Turkish legislation by its present structure and functioning, and thus its surveillance and supervision are not possible within the frame of the Turkish Law.
 And Agency also warned bitcoin users that it creates suitable environment for these virtual monies to be used in illegal activities and it contains risks due to its market value which may be extremely volatile, it may be stolen from digital wallets or operational errors due to irreversibility of the transactions made or from the abuse of malignant vendors.
 Also due to its independent nature from any control mechanism, it not possible to freeze or seize the bitcoin accounts.

-US Securities and Exchange Commission clarified that regardless of whether an underlying virtual currency is itself a security, interests issued by entities owning virtual currencies or providing returns based on assets such as virtual currencies likely would be securities and therefore subject to US regulation and those transactions can only be performed by licensed organisations.
+US Securities and Exchange Commission clarified that regardless of whether an underlying virtual currency is itself a security, interests issued by entities owning virtual currencies or providing returns based on assets such as virtual currencies likely would be securities and therefore subject to US regulation and those transactions can only be performed by licensed organizations.
 According to press release on July 23, 2013 over charges man from Texas and his company with defrauding investors in a Ponzi scheme involving bitcoin, SEC was warning investors about the dangers of potential investment scams involving virtual currencies promoted through the Internet and indicating that fraudsters are not beyond the reach of the SEC just because they use bitcoin or another virtual currency to mislead investors and violate the federal securities laws.

-According financial experts in Turkey, bitcoin shows the same features and developments of Tulipmania in Holland, Mississippi balloon in France or Enron or Mortgage balloons in the US due to bitcoin has no use value, but only exchange value and because it is has no worth in use other than what others are willing to pay for it, it is always in a bubble.
+According financial experts in Turkey, bitcoin shows the same features and developments of Tulipmania in Holland, Mississippi balloon in France or Enron or Mortgage balloons in the US due to bitcoin has no use value, but only exchange value and because it is having no worth in use other than what others are willing to pay for it, it is always in a bubble.
 But what is the real value of bitcoin?
 Bitcoin currency recently saw its top rates over 1000$ and the accelerating value of bitcoin obviously has just started to speed up and its people’s trust on that not the number written on a piece of paper in the end.
-Considering the supply bitcoins limited to 21 million, the value of a bitcoin might even rise to 1 million dollar if demand increases accordingly.
+Considering the supply bitcoins limited to 21 million, the value of a bitcoin might even rise to 1 million dollars if demand increases accordingly.

 Taxation of Bitcoins